AgoraIO/Docs-Source/cloud-recording/reference/pricing.md

 Agora calculates the billing of all projects under your [Agora account](https://console.agora.io/) monthly.

-Billing for the cloud recording service begins once you use Agora Cloud Recording to record and save audio calls, group video calls, or interactive video streaming made via the Agora RTC SDK on your cloud storage.
+Billing for the cloud recording service begins once you use Agora Cloud Recording to record and save audio calls, group video calls, or interactive video streaming made via the Agora <Vg k="VSDK" /> on your cloud storage.

 On the first day of each month, Agora sends you the bill via email, and five days later deducts the payment from your account.
 For details, see [Billing, fee deduction, and account suspension](../reference/billing-policies).